 logical2 - [optional] An expression, constant, or reference that evaluates to TRUE or FALSE.

-The XOR function performs what is called "exclusive OR", as opposed to the "inclusive OR" performed by the OR function.
-Whereas the OR function returns true if any logical is TRUE, XOR returns TRUE in specific cases .
-In the simplest case, with just two logical statements, XOR returns TRUE only if one of the logicals is TRUE, not if both logicals are TRUE.
+The XOR function performs what is called "exclusive OR", in contrast to the "inclusive OR" performed by the OR function.
+Whereas the OR function returns true if any input is TRUE, XOR only returns TRUE in specific cases.
+In the simplest case, with just two logical statements, XOR returns TRUE only if one of the logicals is TRUE.
+If both values are TRUE, XOR returns FALSE.

-The concept of exclusive OR is more familiar in the world of programing.
-In plain English, you can think of a sentence like this "I'm either going to visit New York or San Francisco this summer".
-Nothing prevents me from visiting both, but the meaning is clearly that I plan to visit only one or the other.
+The concept of exclusive OR is more common in the world of programming.
+In plain English, you can think of a sentence like this: "I'm either going to visit New York or San Francisco this summer".
+Nothing prevents the speaker from visiting both, but the meaning is clearly that they plan to visit only one or the other.
 If they visit one or the other, the original statement is TRUE.
 If they visit neither or both, the original statement is FALSE.

 The OR function is a logical function to test multiple conditions at the same time.
 OR returns either TRUE or FALSE.
 For example, to test A1 for either "x" or "y", use =OR(A1="x",A1="y").
 The OR function can be used as the logical test inside the...